 When joining the administrative field, a person gains entry into the ground floor of corporations and businesses.
 Once employed, an administrator is able to explore other opportunities within the company and is often given access to further training and formal education.
 With this achievement under their belt, they could either be promoted within the company or they could move on to another company more suitable to their aspirations.

-Generally, the median salary for a typical administrative assistant in the U.S. is $35 – $40,000 annually but depending on the company, salaries can be in the approximate range of $25,000 – $42,000.
+Generally, the median salary for a typical salary for administrative assistant with a bachelor’s degree or highschool diploma in the U.S. is $35 – $40,000 annually but depending on the company, salaries can be in the approximate range of $25,000 – $42,000.
 Employees with salaries higher than this are Executive Administrative Assistants who have been in the field for many years and possess a high degree of experience, knowledge and familiarity with office procedure.
 The salary of an Executive Administrative Assistant is within an approximate range of $42 – $64,000 per year.*

 *According to the BLS, http://www.bls.gov/oco/